srid/srid/unfree/woke/anti-crypto.md

 ## Popular heretics

 - [David Heinemeier Hansson](https://world.hey.com/dhh/i-was-wrong-we-need-crypto-587ccb03), a Danish programmer living in [less woke](https://twitter.com/dhh/status/1456142961008418817) Denmark.
 Created the Ruby framework, Ruby on Rails.

+## Related

+- > I have never particularly cared for the world of crypto.
+As Zvi Mowshowitz says, it’s been a hive of scum and villainy for most of its existence, with plenty of idealists and well-meaning honest people and plenty more scumbags getting rich and running exchanges.
+If someone wants to play the role of perennial industry critic, I can think of many worse spaces to do so than crypto.  https://www.tracingwoodgrains.com/p/reliable-sources-how-wikipedia-admin